 Dr. Myra Adele Logan died on January 13, 1977 of lung cancer at the age of 68.

-Lead image: pictured from left to right Dr. Lyndon M. Hill, Dr. Louis T. Wright, Dr. Myra Logan, Dr. Aaron Prigot, an unidentified African American woman patient, and an unidentified hospital employee.
+Photo Credit: Louis T. Wright and colleagues at patient bedside, Harlem Hospital, New York, N.Y.
+From left to right: Dr. Lyndon M. Hill, Dr. Louis T. Wright, Dr. Myra Logan, Dr. Aaron Prigot, unidentified African American woman patient, and unidentified hospital employee; WikiMedia Commons, under a Creative Commons Attribution-Share Alike 3.0 Unported license.